Best Tips To Growing Herbs In Containers

 However, plastic or resin is the most excellent choice for overwintering since they are less prone to be harmed by the cold.
 They're also the lightest to transport.

 Whether deciding when to water potted plants, I nearly always raise the container (or at least one side) and weigh it.
-This seems much more accurate to me than feeling the earth.
+This seems much more accurate to me than feeling the soil.

 Perhaps it's just my fingers, but I can't tell how dry the soil is by feeling it.
 This is the next best option if you can't raise your container readily.